Safety Trends for 2020

 replacing jobs, the use of

-in the workplace can help protect workers from injury.
+can help protect workers from injury.

 In physical work, especially done outdoors, drones have proven to be helpful.